cloudquery/cloudquery/website/pages/docs/plugins/destinations/snowflake/overview.md

   Number of bytes (as Arrow buffer size) to batch together before sending to the database.

+- `leave_stage_files` (boolean) (optional) (default: false)

+  If set to true, intermediary files used to load data to the Snowflake stage are left in the temp directory.
+This can be useful for debugging purposes.

 ## Underlying library

 We use the official [github.com/snowflakedb/gosnowflake](https://github.com/snowflakedb/gosnowflake) package for database connection.